Ingushetia: Ethnic groups

 According to the 2021 Russian census, ethnic Ingush make up 96.4% of the republic's population.
 The Ingush, a nationality group indigenous to the Caucasus, mostly inhabit Ingushetia.
 They refer to themselves as Ghalghaj (from Ingush: Ghala ('fortress' or 'town') and ghaj ('inhabitants' or 'citizens').
 The Ingush speak the Ingush language, which has a very high degree of mutual intelligibility with neighboring Chechen.

 Other groups include Chechens (2.5%), Russians (0.7%), and a host of smaller groups, each accounting for less than 0.5% of the total population.

 Religion

 Ingushetia is one of the most religious regions of Russia.
-The Ingush are predominantly Shafi'i Madhhab of Sunni Islam with strong influence of Sufism, which is often associated with one of two traditional Sufi orders: the Sufi tariqa Naqshbandi, represented in Ingushetia by the brotherhood of Deni Arsanov, and the tariqa Qadiriyyah, associated with Kunta-Haji Kishiev.
+The Ingush people predominantly follow the Shafi'i Madhhab of Sunni Islam with strong influence from Sufism, which is often associated with one of two traditional Sufi orders: the Sufi tariqa Naqshbandi, represented in Ingushetia by the brotherhood of Deni Arsanov, and the tariqa Qadiriyyah, associated with Kunta-Haji Kishiev.